fenago/katacoda-scenarios/openshift-kubernetes-crio-overview/steps/9/text.md

 **Note:**
 We need to specify a full path to a Docker image since CRI-O is a universal Runtime Interface and it does not know whether we want to use Docker or any other container technology registry.

-Wait for a minute or so while Kubernetes **Note:** downloads the httpd image and then verify that we have a httpd pod up and running:
+Wait for a minute or so while Kubernetes downloads the httpd image and then verify that we have a httpd pod up and running:
 `kubectl get pods`{{execute}}
-NAME                   READY STATUS RESTARTS  AGE httpd-7dcb9bd6c4-x5dhm 1/1   Running  0       4m

 Again, from this point of view, it looks pretty standard, but if we run the kubectl describe command, we will see that the container ID starts with cri-o://:
 `kubectl describe pods/httpd-7dcb9bd6c4-x5dhm`{{execute}}

 Name: httpd-7dcb9bd6c4-x5dhm
 ...
 <output omitted>